dotnet/docs-maui/docs/migration/uwp-projects.md

 </Project>
 ```

+> [!IMPORTANT
+> You must add `<UseMaui>true</UseMaui>` to the project file to enable .NET MAUI support.
+In addition, ensure you've added `<EnableDefaultMauiItems>false</EnableDefaultMauiItems>` to the project file.
+This will stop you receiving build errors about the `InitializeComponent` method already being defined.

 For a library project, omit the `$(OutputType)` property completely or specify `Library` as the property value.

 ## Changes to MSBuild properties